apache/parquet-format/LogicalTypes.md

 Each compressed byte range is an independent compression block.
 Compression state is not shared with the data page or with other referenced ranges.

-For a self-reference, `offset` and `size` identify the stored representation.
-When compressed, `size` is the compressed byte length.
-The complete range is supplied to the codec, and its decompressed output is the resolved value.
+For an unencrypted self-reference, `offset` and `size` identify either the independent compressed block or the uncompressed bytes.
+For a compressed block, the complete range is supplied to the codec, and its decompressed output is the resolved value.

+The encryption state and key are inherited from the `inline` column chunk.
+If the column chunk is encrypted, each self-reference is encrypted independently using the same column key and file encryption algorithm.
+Compression is applied before encryption.
+If the column chunk is not encrypted, its self-references are not encrypted.
+See [Parquet Modular Encryption](Encryption.md) for the encryption layout and AAD construction.

+A self-reference identifies a stored representation, not necessarily the resolved bytes.
+Consumers must use a Parquet reader to resolve a self-reference; copying `[offset, offset + size)` directly may return compressed or encrypted data.
+To resolve a self-reference, a reader:

+1. reads the stored representation identified by `offset` and `size`;
+2. decrypts it when the corresponding `inline` column chunk is encrypted;
+3. decompresses it when `is_compressed` is true for the corresponding Data Page V2;
+4. returns the resulting bytes.

-`content_type` and `checksum` describe the resolved bytes after decompression.
-These compression rules do not apply to external references.
+`content_type` and `checksum` describe the resolved bytes after these transformations.
+These compression and encryption rules do not apply to external references.

-Parquet files containing self-references must not use Parquet modular encryption.
-Self-referenced byte ranges are not Parquet encryption modules and therefore cannot be encrypted or authenticated independently.
 Encryption of external files referenced by `uri` is outside the scope of the Parquet format.

 #### Validation